 - We follow national best practice guidelines by using at least three types of measures.

 - An identification committee rather than a single person makes placement decisions based upon students’ needs.

-Are students automatically considered for the talent pool?
+Are students automatically considered?

 - All students in grades Kdg-7th are reconsidered every year for placement the following year.